NewSkellige/Atlas/README.md

 ## `Simulation`
-> This folder is created by cgcodeboy, the code is about graphics simulation on web.
+> This branch is created by cgcodeboy, the code is about graphics simulation on web.

 ### The following items will be displayed on the graphics interface:
 1. A robot dog